Posted on Friday, 5th March 2021

 If you want to understand more about the fundamentals of health and safety in the workplace, why not look into completing our Office Health and Safety course.
 This provides learners with transferable health and safety knowledge that can be applied to any sort of office workplace environment.

-If you work in the construction industry and want a formal understanding of the health and safety risks involved, you may want to complete the CITB Health and Safety Awareness (HSA) course, or the e-course version.
+If you work in the construction industry and want a formal understanding of the health and safety risks involved, you may want to complete the CITB Health and Safety Awareness (HSA) course.
 Completing either will allow you to apply for your CSCS green labourer card.

 If you want to know more about the health and safety training employers need to provide by law, why not read our blog ‘8 Health and Safety Courses Every Company Needs’.